-When I make portraits of black subjects, I do so toward a greater imagining of what their blackness and being can mean when in conversation.
+When I make portraits of Black subjects, I do so toward a greater imagining of what their blackness and being can mean when in conversation.
 Historically, from the orthodox perspective, black images have been used to diminish, to discredit or to challenge.
-I take part in a tradition of black imagemakers who speculate, who exalt, who consider the what if and the what is of blackness.
+I take part in a tradition of imagemakers who speculate, who exalt, who consider the what if and the what is of blackness.
 I use these questions to consider their same implications for the human and for consciousness itself.
-Each shoot is a contrapuntal for black dreams, a conversation in which both subject and photographer enter a third place between/beyond them.
-In this space, the image is made.
+Each shoot is a contrapuntal for B/black dreams, a conversation in which both subject and photographer enter a third place between and beyond them.
+Here the image is made.